delalamo/delalamo.github.io/about.md

 ## Side projects

 *   **[PubMedBERT literature fetcher](https://github.com/delalamo/PubMedFetcher):** A cloud-based app that emails me papers I might find interesting on a daily basis.
-It is hosted on Heroku and 1) scrapes biorxiv, arxiv, and PubMED for new submissions each morning, 2) uses large language models to embed their abstracts, and 3) calculates relevance using a custom-trained regression model.
-I receive an e-mail every weekday morning at 8AM GMT with the results.
+It is hosted on **Heroku** and 1) scrapes biorxiv, arxiv, and PubMED for new submissions each morning, 2) embeds their abstracts using large language models (via the **OpenAI** API), and 3) calculates relevance using a custom-trained regression model (**SciKit-Learn**).
+I receive an e-mail every weekday morning at 5AM GMT with the results.

 *   **[Protein structural modelling and design Zettelkasten](https://publish.obsidian.md/ddelalamo/Sorted_notes/Protein+structural+modeling+and+design+Zettelkasten):** A wiki I run that sorts and summarizes information from over 500 recent protein design and modelling papers.